YargKlnc/Sql-Challenge/README.md

 (Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row????????)
 • Tables created in the correct order to handle the foreign keys.

-2. Each CSV file imported into its corresponding SQL table.
+2. Each CSV file imported into its corresponding SQL table after converting the DATE columns in given EMPLOYEES data.

 **Data Analysis**